M-Mowina/Zoho-Invoice-Automation/README.md

 **Files**
 - **Workflow Export:** See `Zoho Invoice Automation.json` in this repository for the workflow JSON export.
 - **Workflow Diagram:** `images/image.png` — visual overview of the node layout and data flow.
+- **Zoho Books Automation Screenshot:** `images/Screenshot (686).png` — shows the automation configuration on the Zoho Books side that triggers the webhook and handles email delivery to customer and branch manager.

 **Next Steps / Improvements**
 - Add logging or persistent audit entries for each invoice notification.